jaxon-php/jaxon-website/pages/01.home/modular.en.md

 ## A PHP library for Ajax

 Jaxon is an open source PHP library for easily creating Ajax web applications.

 It allows into a web page to make direct Ajax calls to PHP classes that will in turn update its content, without reloading the entire page.

-Jaxon implements a complete set of PHP functions to define the contents and properties of the web page.
+Jaxon implements a complete set of functions to define the contents and properties of the web page from PHP.
-Several plugins exist to extend its functionalities and provide integration with various PHP frameworks and CMS.
+Several plugins exist to extend its functionalities and provide integration with various PHP frameworks.

+Starting from version 2, Jaxon implements a module, which makes it easier to use, and further enriches its HTML and javascript code generation functions.

+The Jaxon module allows you to write full-featured classes, with views and sessions, which can be reused with different PHP frameworks.